johnnyw3/gemm/README.md

 # GEMM

-High performance GEMM kernels written in C using AVX and AMX intrinsics.
+High performance GEMM kernels written in C++ using AVX and AMX intrinsics.
 Currently achieves ~80% performance of OpenBLAS (at least on my systems).